MetanoKid/msbuild-flame-graph/README.md

   * `Builder`: contains the UI (built in WPF) to interact with the tool.
   * `MSBuildWrapper`: defines MSBuild loggers, interacts with MSBuild API and converts MSBuild events to custom abstractions.
   * `BuildTimeline`: represents timelines and everything it needs, from events to entries.
   * `TimelineSerializer`: includes a way to convert a `Timeline` to a Google Chrome's trace.
+New trace formats can be added.
   * `Model`: represents data to be used by other projects.

 ### Main flow

   * As part of `MSBuildWrapper/Compilation/Compilation.cs`, when a build starts every MSBuild event is displayed in the UI and gets stored in memory.
-  * When the build finishes, most events get converted into a custom format (some events and some properties are discarded).
+  * When the build finishes, most events get converted into a custom format (some events and properties are discarded).
-  * When the build is finished, `Builder/ViewModel/Commands.cs` stores every custom in an `Events.json` file.
+  * When the build is finished, `Builder/ViewModel/Commands.cs` stores every custom event in an `Events.json` file.
   * A `Trace.json` file can be exported from an `Events.json` file via `Builder/ViewModel/Commands.cs`.
 This is useful to build different timelines (even to different formats) without having to repeat the build.

 ## License

 This project is released under [GNU GPLv3](https://github.com/MetanoKid/msbuild-flame-graph/blob/master/LICENSE.md) license.

-I started this project thanks to the community, so I wanted to give it back.
+I started this project thanks to the information I gathered from the community, so I wanted to give something back.
 You are encouraged to alter it in any way you want, but please continue making it public so the community can benefit from it.

 ## Acknowledgements